-3.25 It is interesting to note the differences between the in-migrant and out-migrant households in terms of working status.
+3.24 It is interesting to note the differences between the in-migrant and out-migrant households in terms of working status.
 Out-migrant households tend to be employed, whereas in-migrant households have a higher proportion of retired households.
 Although the differences are not very large, the results would suggest that the in-migrants into Dorset are often wealthy households, retired or looking to retire.

-- 3.26 Dorset has a moderate level of self-containment (60.3%) with a substantial net inflow of people.
-According to the 2001 Census, a total of 30,994 people moved into Dorset from domestic sources, 10,314 more households moved into Dorset than moved out. - 3.27 New Forest has the largest gross in and out flows with Dorset.
-Other noticeable flows are from South Somerset and Salisbury.
-It is also notable that people from west London Boroughs show distinct flows to the county: London has a long tradition of radial migration movements outwards from it. - 3.28 Christchurch shows a low level of self containment compared with other districts.
-44.3% of households that have moved in the last two years have actually moved within the District.
-The migration between Christchurch and Bournemouth is a particularly significant one, 14.2% of all households that moved into Christchurch within the last two years came from Bournemouth.
-A high proportion of households expecting to move from Christchurch also expect to move to Bournemouth. - 3.29 There is a strong net in-migration to the county, especially through Bournemouth.
+- 3.25 Dorset has a moderate level of self-containment (60.3%) with a substantial net inflow of people.
+According to the 2001 Census, a total of 30,994 people moved into Dorset from domestic sources, 10,314 more households moved into Dorset than moved out. - 3.26 New Forest has the largest gross in and outflows with Dorset, other noticeable flows are from South Somerset and Salisbury.
+It is also notable that people from west London Boroughs show distinct flows to the County: London has a long tradition of radial migration movements outwards from it. - 3.27 Poole shows a moderate low level of self containment compared with other districts.
+54.8% of households that have moved in the last two years have actually moved within the district.
+The migration between Poole and Bournemouth is particularly significant one, more than a thousand households (over two years) are migrating either way between the districts.
+From the expected household moves table we find that a higher proportion of households.
+A higher proportion of households in Bournemouth would prefer to live in Poole than we find vice versa.

+3.28 There is a strong net in-migration to the County, especially through Bournemouth.
 The working status profile suggests that in-migrant households are more likely to be retired, with out-migrant households more likely to be in employment.
-This would again accord with the overall attractiveness of the county, and the relative lack of major centres of employment, making it a net retirement location.
+This would again accord with the overall attractiveness of the County, and the relative lack of major centres of employment, making it a net retirement location.

-4. The Local Housing Market
+4. The local housing market

-4.1 This chapter uses information extracted from the supplementary report on the Dorset housing market to briefly describe the housing market in Christchurch.
-It uses data from the Land Registry to compare the Christchurch area with the sub-regional market and summarises information from a survey of estate and letting agents on the entry-level costs to the market.
+4.1 This chapter uses information extracted from the supplementary report on the Dorset housing market to briefly describe the housing market in Poole.
+It uses data from the Land Registry to compare the Poole area with the sub-regional market and summarises information from a survey of estate and letting agents on the entry-level costs to the market.